-A fantastic coffee cake recipe, it comes together fairly quickly, is dense and delicious and has a crunchy topping and glaze.
-Besides, it contains the magic words brown butter, so it really is a cake you should make now and keep on making whenever you need a hug.
+A fantastic coffee cake loaf recipe, it comes together fairly quickly, is dense and delicious and has a crunchy topping and glaze.
+Besides, it contains the magic words brown butter, so it is a cake you should make now and keep making whenever you need a hug.

 I don't know about you, but coffee cakes in general, and brown butter, in particular, make me think of happy moments, very cheesy but so true.
 So yes, I associate the smell of brown butter with cozy hugs.
 Whatever.